paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-syntax.md

 ### @export

-The `@export` rule allows you to export styles that are referencable in other documents, as well as application code.
+The `@export` rule allows you to export styles to other documents, as well as application code.

 **Syntax**: